Michigan Mortgage and Refinance Rates

 - Have a minimum credit of 640 (660 for multiple-section manufactured homes)

-- Meet household income limits, which vary based on household size and location, and the sales price limit ($224,500 as of June 2020)
+- Meet household income limits, which vary based on household size and location, and the sales price limit

 Also offered by the MSHDA is the MI Home Loan Flex, another down payment assistance loan with similar requirements, but available to first-time homebuyers and repeat buyers throughout the state.

-With the MI Home Loan Flex, borrowers “do not necessarily need” to have paid off collections or judgement against them to qualify, but their credit score does need to meet a minimum of 660.
+With the MI Home Loan Flex, borrowers “do not necessarily need” to have paid off collections or judgment against them to qualify, but their credit score does need to meet a minimum of 660.

 Michigan Mortgage Credit Certificate (MCC)